COP Warm-up - Climate Emergency on the Agenda

 COP Warm-up Occupation

-The Esquenta COP Occupation is a political gesture that transforms the Museum of Tomorrow into a platform for active listening, for the interaction between diverse knowledges, and for the coexistence of science, spirituality, ancestry, and art.
+The Esquenta COP Occupation is a political gesture that transforms the Museu do Amanhã into a platform for active listening, for the interaction between diverse knowledges, and for the coexistence of science, spirituality, ancestry, and art.
 From July to November, six exhibitions and dozens of educational activities are part of a powerful program.
-In the face of the climate crisis, the Museum of Tomorrow understands that more than data is needed: it is necessary to make events felt to mobilize a real change in collective modes of existence.
+In the face of the climate crisis, the Museu do Amanhã understands that more than data is needed: it is necessary to make events felt to mobilize a real change in collective modes of existence.

-At a decisive moment for the planet, the Museum of Tomorrow opens the door to an essential conversation: what to expect from COP30?
+At a decisive moment for the planet, the Museu do Amanhã opens the door to an essential conversation: what to expect from COP30?

 On July 24th, at 4 pm, the first meeting of the Hot Chats series will take place, featuring live discussions with experts and leaders of the climate agenda who will help us understand the challenges and possible paths to face the crisis that is already underway.